 In its present, limited form, the model basically depicts a demand-led growth process as it might play out prior to factors such as (a) or (b) making themselves felt.

-- A closed two-sector economy with government and private sectors.
+- A closed economy with government and private sectors.

 - The economy is always inside resource limits with an excess labor supply.